Fock state probability changes in open quantum systems: Introduction

 Treatment of a background of ultra-light dark matter as an environment for quantum systems has been discussed in Ref.~\cite{Bernal:2024hcc}.
 Quantum master equations for ultra-light dark matter have been derived in Ref.~\cite{Cao:2022kjn}, leading to the suggestion that the dark matter is formed of two components, a cold condensate, and a hot component that arises due to thermalisation with the cosmological thermal bath.
 The effects of an ultra-light dark matter background \cite{Antypas:2022asj,Hui:2021tkt,Ferreira:2020fam} on the propagation of neutrinos have also been considered \cite{Chun:2021ief,Berlin:2016woy,Krnjaic:2017zlz,Brdar:2017kbt}.
 Indeed, it has been suggested that interaction with this background could account for the observed neutrino masses~\cite{Sen:2023uga}, or give rise to redshift dependent masses \cite{Martinez-Mirave:2024dmw}.

 The impacts of thermal environments on the propagation and oscillations of neutrinos have also been considered previously, for example, in Ref.~\cite{Stodolsky:1986dx}, but never, as far as we are aware, using an open quantum system approach.
 Though, the effects of a thermal environment on an open system have been considered more generally; see, for example, Ref.~\cite{Boyanovsky:2015xoa}.
-A thermal spectrum of gravitational waves has been discussed \cite{Sivaram:2007gd}, sourced by cosmological backgrounds, and astrophysical objects with temperatures ranging from $\sim 1\mbox{ K}$ to $\sim 10^{12}\mbox{ K}$.

 In this work, we show that working at the level of the density matrix, rather than the master equation, one can more easily study the effects of the environment on the quantum evolution of a system.
 In particular, this does not just provide information about decoherence, but also about possible changes in the probability of finding a certain number of particles present.
 This builds on previous work by one of us \cite{Kading:2022jjl} which introduced this formalism.